College of Arms: Survival

 On 8 May 1660, the heralds at the command of the Convention Parliament proclaimed Charles II, King at Westminster Hall Gate.
 It was said that William Ryley, who was originally appointed Lancaster Herald by Charles I but then sided with Cromwell, did not even have a tabard with the Royal Arms, as his own had been "plundered in the wars".
 He had to borrow a decorative one from the tomb of James I in Westminster Abbey instead; the garment was duly returned the next day.
 The Restoration of Charles II annulled all the Acts of the Parliament and all the actions of the Lord Protector, without penalising any of their supporters (except for the regicides).
 Accordingly, all the grant of arms of the Commonwealth College was declared null and void.
 Furthermore, all heralds appointed during the Interregnum lost their offices, while those appointed originally by Charles I returned to their places.
 The exception was Edward Bysshe, who was removed as Garter, but was instead appointed Clarenceux in 1661, much to the chagrin of Garter Edward Walker.

 In 1666 as the Great Fire of London swept through the city, Derby Place, the College's home since 1555, was completely gutted and destroyed.
-Fortunately the College's library was saved, and at first was stored in the Palace of Whitehall, then later moved to the Palace of Westminster, where a temporary office was opened in an apartment called the Queen's court.
+The College's library was, however, saved: it was initially stored in the Palace of Whitehall and was susbsequently moved to the Palace of Westminster, where a temporary office was opened in an apartment called the Queen's court.
 An announcement was also made in the London Gazette to draw public notice to the situation.
 Due to a shortage of funds, the planned rebuilding of a new College was delayed until 1670.
 It was then that Francis Sandford, the Rouge Dragon Pursuivant and Morris Emmett, the King's bricklayer, were together able to design and begin construction of a new structure on the old site.
 The costs of the rebuilding was financed in stages, and the structure was erected slowly in parts.
 The heralds contributed significantly out of their own pockets; at the same time, they also sought subscriptions among the nobility, with the names of contributors recorded into a series of splendid manuscripts known as the Benefactors Books.